 Registration appointments determine when a student can begin registration.
 Undergraduate registration appointments are prioritized by a student's earned credits.
 Registration appointments can be seen on a student's NYU Albert Student Center.

 - Undergraduates: If an undergraduate student takes a course two or more times, only the second and subsequent grades will count toward their GPA.
 This policy holds regardless of the first and second grades earned, even when the second grade is lower than the first.
 The repeated course must be taken within one year of the first course, or at the first time it is offered (if a course is unavailable to repeat within one year).
 If the student first repeats the course more than one year after taking it initially, and the course has been offered, all grades earned in the course will be counted in the student’s GPA.
 If a student earns a passing grade and subsequently fails the course, the passing grade can be used to satisfy degree requirements.
 No undergraduate course may be repeated more than twice, for a total of three attempts.
-If a student earns an F grade in each of their three attempts n a prerequisite course or a degree requirement, the student is then academically disqualified.
+If a student earns an F grade in each of their three attempts of a prerequisite course or a degree requirement, the student is then academically disqualified.

 - Graduates: The first time a graduate student repeats a course, the lower grade is not counted towards the GPA.
 All subsequent grades in a course repeated more than once are included in the GPA, although degree credit is earned only once.

 Students are not permitted to register for courses with conflicting meeting times.
 If a student feels an exception should be made, they must contact the Office of Records and Registration.